-"After intensive collaboration between Curium and NRG it was possible to safely capture radioactive xenon gas from our molybdenum process and purify it," says Frank de Lange, director of Curium in Petten.
+"After intensive collaboration between Curium and NRG it was possible to extract radioactive xenon gas from the molybdenum-99 process." says Frank de Lange, director of Curium in Petten.
 "In order to be able to supply this new product, NRG's existing molybdenum production facility was adapted and NRG made a change to the permit."

 "It is a valuable addition to the diversity of medical isotopes produced here in Petten", says Philippe Brouwers, business director at NRG.
 "This is a good example of how Petten anticipates on the demand for different isotopes."